 1. This approach is called Monte Carlo simulation because it uses probabilities the same rules that operate on the gaming tables in the Grand Casino in Monaco.
-The illustrations in the example are produced with a leading Monte Carlo simulation program, "Crystal Ball"® from Oracle, Inc. (//www.crystalball.com/.
-Crystal Ball is a registered trademark of Oracle).
+The illustration in the example is from a Monte Carlo simulation program, "Crystal Ball"® from Oracle, Inc.

-2. The likelihood that assumptions take on different values is not shown in this issue, but the approach is illustrated in Business Case Essentials and our other books, as well as the documentation and online help that comes with the leading Monte Carlo simulation programs, such as Crystal Ball.
+2. This illustration does not show the likelihood that assumptions take on different values, but the approach appears in Business Case Essentials and our other books, as well as the documentation and online help that comes with the leading Monte Carlo simulation programs, such as Crystal Ball.

-3. In a nutshell, the simulation program chooses a new set of assumption values, based entirely on what we have just told it about the assumptions, looks at the cost estimate that results, and then repeats the process thousands of times.
+3. The simulation program chooses a new set of assumption values, based entirely on what we have just told it about the assumptions, looks at the cost estimate that results, and then repeats the process thousands of times.